 Maturity assessment is more than just a series of interviews, of course, and you can read about the wider context in the Visual Guide to ITSM Maturity Assessment.

 In this series on interviewing we’ll cover:

 Let’s get into it!

 It's important to gauge the mood of the interviewee as soon as possible.
-In general, assessment interviews go more smoothly when there is some rapport between the two (and sometimes three) parties.
+In general, an ITSM assessment interview will go more smoothly when there is some rapport between the two (and sometimes three) parties.

 When we talk about 'mood' here, we're referring mainly to the interviewee's attitude to the interview and to the assessment process in general.
 Most people will be interested by the process and glad to help, but occasionally you'll meet someone who feels unsure at best, or threatened at worst.
 Establishing rapport is especially important in those circumstances and we'll come to how to do that in a moment.